-The government published regulations on 11 February, confirming that, with effect from 6 April 2014, Employment Tribunals will be able to order employers who lose tribunal claims to pay a financial penalty.
+The government published regulations on 11 February, confirming that, with effect from 6 April 2014, employers who lose Employment Tribunal claims will be ordered to pay a financial penalty.

 The penalties will apply where the Employment Tribunal finds that the employer has breached one of the worker’s rights referred to in the claim and there has been “one or more aggravating features.”

 The Employment Tribunal can impose a fine of between £100 and £5,000.
 If it also makes a financial award to the successful claimant, the financial penalty imposed will be 50% of that award, up to a maximum of £5,000.